Wildgoose223/youtube-trend-analyzer/README.md

 This project demonstrates a complete data pipeline:

-- API integration
+* API integration
-- Data cleaning and transformation
+* Data cleaning and transformation
-- Database storage
+* Relational database design
-- Automation
+* Automation and scheduling
-- Trend tracking over time
+* Feedback-based system improvement

+It is designed to evolve into a scalable data and AI-driven analytics system.